BCDevOps/platform-services/security/aporeto/admin/auth.md

+---
+description: .
+tags:
+- next gen security
+- custom network policy
+- Aporeto
+- networksecuritypolicy
+- zero trust
+- openshift security
+- platform security
+- application identity
+- policy backup
+- policy change audit
+- namespace hierarchy and ownership
+- Aporeto console
+---

-# Aporeto Authentication and Authorization
+# Aporeto Console Authentication and Authorization
-Aporeto can use many different types of authentication sources in order to provide access to the platform.
-These could be standard Aporeto-managed accounts, or through an enterprise provider via OIDC or LDAP.
+Aporeto can use many different types of authentication sources in order to provide access to the Console at https://console.aporeto.com.
+These could be standard Aporeto-managed accounts, or through a federated identity provider via OIDC or LDAP.

 ## OIDC
-Aporeto is currently linked to the **sso-dev** and **sso-prod** with the Devhub realm.
+Aporeto is currently integrated with KeyCloak dev and prod instances.
 - When logging into the console, specify the OIDC account and provider information
-  - **sso-dev**
+  - **pathfinder-sso-dev**

 ![](assets/oidc_signin_dev.png)

-  - **sso-prod**
+  - **pathfinder-sso-prod**

 ![](assets/oidc_signin_prod.png)